 Lighting has a tremendous effect on pictures.
 Photos without enough light will have a ton of extra distracting shadows and dull colors.
 Pictures with too much lighting will look flat, and won’t jump off the screen or page.

 Here’s an example that only took me 10 minutes to make.
 The image with one simple light pointed at it is way more reflective and dynamic.

 If you can shoot your product outdoors, that’s probably the easiest route to take.
 Avoid times where there’s a ton of direct sunlight, like high noon.
-Use this calculator to find the golden hours, the time right after sunrise or right before sunset.
 These will give you the best results, where everything will be light nicely and have interesting but not overwhelming shadows.

 If you’re shooting indoors, you will need lights, unless your photoshoot is happening right next to a window with a ton of sunlight coming in.
 Once you’re in the buying lighting game, things get complicated, so make sure to read up and watch tutorials before making any decisions.